 You only have 40 seconds to speak and make sure that you include all the main points of the lecture.
 If you repeat ideas, correct yourself or hesitate, you will use up valuable time and lose score points.
 So keep talking and ignore any mistakes that you make.

-4) Correct smooth English weigh more than content
+5. Correct smooth English weighs more than content

-Correct smooth English, delivered at a natural rate, has higher weightage over content here as well.
+Correct smooth English, delivered at a natural rate, carries more marks than content here as well.
 You get fewer points if your content is correct and your English is bad.
 This doesn’t mean you talk about ‘life on mars’ if the topic is on ‘conserving nature’.
 Stay broadly to the topic all the way.

 You will need to say some key point from lecture and in the middle you can insert sentences like “The lecture also mentioned that”, “According to the lecture,…” to maintain your fluency, if you pause or say aah, hhh, then you will lose points.
 Always remember to answer with clear pronunciation and always maintain fluency.
 If you pause in middle you will get bad score, and also keep in mind that after 3 seconds of pause the microphone stops recording.